Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 4) What colors make small rooms feel larger?

-Soft whites, beige, greige, and pale wood tones reflect light and visually expand a room.
+Soft whites, greige, pale wood tones, and light neutrals reflect light and visually expand a room.
 You can still add contrast with a few darker accents.

 5) Where should I start if I’m on a budget?